I Love It (Lil Pump and Kanye West song): Artwork

 The artwork was painted by Shadi Al-Atallah, who also painted the artwork for West's previous single "XTCY".
 West asked Al-Atallah to paint the artwork using a color scheme inspired by a Kerry James Marshall painting.

 Reception

 The song was panned by music critics.
-Sheldon Pearce of Pitchfork described everything about it as what "feels like it belongs in a "Saturday Night Live" sketch about [West] that got cut".
-West later expressed regret over making the track, stating in an interview with Big Boy's Neighborhood: "Oh, I bet you The Devil was happy on that day."
+Sheldon Pearce of Pitchfork described everything about it as what "feels like it belongs in a Saturday Night Live sketch about [West] that got cut".
+West later expressed regret over making the track, stating in an interview with Big Boy's Neighborhood: "Oh, I bet you the Devil was happy on that day."

 Controversy

-On September 13, 2018, DJ David Morales accused West of stealing the bass line of "I Love It" from his remix to Alexander O'Neal's song "What Is This Thing Called Love?".
+On September 13, 2018, DJ David Morales accused West of stealing the bass line of "I Love It" from his remix of Alexander O'Neal's song "What Is This Thing Called Love?".

-West's ex-girlfriend Amber Rose posted to her Instagram on September 18 to accuse him and Pump of being inspired by her SlutWalk movement for the track, yet giving no credit.
+West's ex-girlfriend Amber Rose posted to her Instagram on September 18 accusing West and Pump of being inspired by her SlutWalk movement for the track, yet giving no credit.